vivaria/edisonrul.ing/README.md

 ## SILENT STRIDER

-*   "Silent Strider's" effect is an Ignition Effect.
+*   "Silent Strider"'s effect is an Ignition Effect.
 Sending "Silent Strider" to the Graveyard is a cost.
-*   "Silent Strider's" effect targets 1 face-up monster.
+*   "Silent Strider"'s effect targets 1 face-up monster.
 You cannot select a Level 1 monster.

 ## SILENT SWORDSMAN LV3